formulahendry/vscode-dotnet/README.md

 ## Usage

-* Open a .NET Core project, right click on a `.csproj` file, and run .NET Core command from context menu.
+* Open a .NET Core project, right click on a `.csproj` or `.fsproj` file, and run .NET Core command from context menu.

 ![test-explorer](images/usage.png)